fabian-sp/MoMo/README.md

 *Authors: Fabian Schaipp, Ruben Ohana, Michael Eickenberg, Aaron Defazio, Robert M. Gower*

+**MoMo and MoMo-Adam are drop-in replacements for SGD-M and Adam in order to reduce learning-rate tuning.**
+We list some recommendations for hyperparamter setting below.

 ## Installation

 You can install the package with